yottapanda/website/content/posts/cloud-router.md

 Let's go through what's happening when we execute this command:

 1. Packet from the initiator (in this case you) comes into the cloud router from the internet.
-2. The packet gets checked by the iptables rules in the nat table and it matches the second rule (`iptables -t nat -A PREROUTING -i ens3 -p tcp -j DNAT --to-destination 10.0.17.2`).
+2. The packet gets checked by the iptables rules in the NAT table, and it matches the second rule (`iptables -t nat -A PREROUTING -i ens3 -p tcp -j DNAT --to-destination 10.0.17.2`).
 3. That same rule changes the destination address to that of the local server (over the wireguard connection).
 4. The cloud router forwards the packet to the local server.
 5. The local server receives the packet and marks the connection before handling the packet.
 6. The local server generates a response on the connection and begins to send it back out.
 7. The local server marks the packet since the connection was already marked.
-8. The local server sends the response packet back over the wireguard connection to the cloud router.
+8. The local server sends the response packet back over the Wireguard connection to the cloud router.
 9. The cloud router receives the packet and forwards it out back over the internet to the initiator (you).

-In this case, the connection/packet marking isn't needed as the response packet's _from_ address is that of the wireguard interface so we just use that information to route it correctly.
+In this case, the connection/packet marking isn't needed as the response packet's _from_ address is that of the Wireguard interface, so we just use that information to route it correctly.

 The marking comes into play when you use (for example) docker to run the actual service... a web server or something.